MaxRev-Dev/gdal.netcore/README.md

 A: That's a problem with swig bindings.
 Please, use **SpatialReference** type from **OSR** namespace.
 More info [here](https://github.com/MaxRev-Dev/gdal.netcore/issues/2#issuecomment-539716268) and [here](https://github.com/MaxRev-Dev/gdal.netcore/issues/11#issuecomment-651465581).

-#### Q: Packages does not work on MacOS Monterey or Big Sur
+#### Q: Packages does not work on MacOS Catalina or lower

-A: The current version of packages was compiled on MacOS Ventura and 13.3 SDK respectively.
-In future, this can be changed to build upon a lower SDK version starting version 11 but not below.
+A: The current version of packages was compiled on MacOS Ventura and 11.3 SDK respectively.
+Consider updating your system to at least MacOS 13.
+The systems that reached [EOL](https://endoflife.date/macos) (end-of-life) won't be supported.

+#### Q: The first run on MacOS is slow and takes more than 3 seconds

+A: It's a known issue related to the linking of the shared libraries.
+If you find any solution/workaround, please let me know.
+Currently, linker tries to find all shared libraries in the `@loader_path/`.
+It should point to the executable directory.

 ## About and Contacts